Abel Tasman Coast Track Hiking & Sea Kayaking

 Then it was on to Picton and the Interislander ferry across the Cook Strait to North Island, a couple of nights in Wellington, and then up to Lake Taupo to do the Tongariro Crossing.

 Have you been hiking or kayaking on the Abel Tasman Coast Track, or driven the South Island west coast road?
 How was it?
 Any questions?
-Leave a comment below!
+Leave a comment below and I’ll get back to you.

 Search & book accommodation in Nelson here.
 Also, make sure you have a good insurance policy – World Nomads offer flexible travel insurance you can buy even if already overseas (most travel insurance companies won’t cover you if you’ve already left your country, and this can be a crucial point as I once found out the hard way in Thailand)